mohammedhrila/google-dorks/README.md

 # google-dorks

-some commonly used Google dorks
+Remember to use Google dorks responsibly and ethically, respecting the privacy and security of others.